How to map uniform tunnel-like structures

 Uniformed structures are a difficult environment for scanning devices.
-The SLAM can get lost due to the structure uniformity no matter how careful the scanning style is.
+The can get lost due to the structure uniformity no matter how careful the scanning style is.

 This article includes some tips and tricks that tested to be helpful in such environments.